almahamans/travel-app/README.md

 - Weatherbit api > get weather forcast.
 - Pixabay api > get images based on the entered city.
 - Linked to do app (previous work) so the user can arrange she/he's trip.
+- Use localstorage to save what user search.
 ## How to use it
 - To ensure all packages and dependencies installed: